How about publishing a children’s book?

 During the intervening years, it was occasionally suggested by my mother, brother and some old school friends that I should publish the Hedgegnomes, and I always agreed with them but struggled to find a suitable format.
 Living in a town void of any publishing industry in which to seek advice, and with no contacts or any idea about where to start I might as well have wanted to build a nuclear power plant as publish a book.
 How do I illustrate it?
 How do I lay out the pages?
 How do I submit the manuscript?
 Where do I send it?
 What will it cost?
 And that is how it remained while I awaited the invention of the internet, digital imaging and print on demand publishing.

-The other person was my granddaughter who, like so many children, had an enthusiastic love of bedtime stories.
-I also enjoyed these books, although, while reading some, complete with a full cast of silly voices, snorts and roars I invariably got told off by her mother because it was meant to be quiet-time.
+The other person was my granddaughter who, like so many children, had an enthusiastic love of Mr Men bedtime stories.
+I also enjoyed these books, although, while reading them, complete with a full cast of silly voices, snorts and roars I invariably got told off by her mother because it was meant to be quiet-time.
 However, the seed was planted.
 Short, simple, illustrated tales that could be read to a child by an adult or read by the child themselves as they began to learn to read.
 I had my format.

 When I began to illustrate, I initially turned to Photoshop, a program I have been using professionally as a photographer for about twenty years.
 The results were some rather ugly creatures that had none of the character or simple expressiveness of my early pencil drawings.
 Then, I began experimenting with a program called, appropriately, Illustrator.
 The clue’s in the name, and I could now draw Hedgegnomes digitally while retaining the hand drawn look.